 If you struggle with social anxiety, you likely know how easy it is to get stuck in your own head.
-Instead of focusing on the person in front of you, you might agonize about what to say next or worry about blushing.
+Instead of focusing on the person in front of you, you might agonise about what to say next or worry about blushing.
 Overthinking and overanalysing social interactions can make it tough to make meaningful connections with others.
 Fortunately, there are ways to cope with social anxiety and maintain fulfilling relationships – one of the things that can help is mindfulness.

 What is mindfulness?